avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 ana3AIMEC: Module Aimec
 ==========================

-Aimec is a post-processing module to analyze results from avalanche simulations.
+Aimec is a post-processing module to analyze and compare results from avalanche simulations.
-It enables the comparison of different runs of a same avalanche.
+It enables the comparison of different runs of a same avalanche in a standardized way.

-Input
+Inputs
 -----

 * raster of the DEM (.asc file)